FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/7_k8sappendix.md

 Service Account:  default
 ```

-Kubernetes adheres to the principle of least privilege, meaning the default ServiceAccount is assigned minimal permissions necessary for a pod's basic operations.
-Should your pod require additional permissions, you must create a new ServiceAccount with the requisite permissions and associate it with your pod. use `kubectl create rolebinding` to bind pre-defined role or custom role to serviceAccount.
+Kubernetes adheres to the principle of least privilege, meaning the default ServiceAccount is assigned minimal permissions necessary for a Pod's basic operations.
+Should your Pod require additional permissions, you must create a new ServiceAccount with the requisite permissions and associate it with your Pod. use `kubectl create rolebinding` to bind pre-defined role or custom role to serviceAccount.

 ### Kubernetes API-resources